Now that you have gained an insight into our approach to boys’ education, the next step is to start the enrolment

 - The College seeks to reflect diversity in the composition of the student population.

-- All offers are made at the discretion of the Headmaster.
+- All offers are made at the discretion of the Head of College.
 The Head of College will need to be satisfied, on the basis of advice, collected information and the Head of College’s own judgement, that there is a reasonable expectation that an applicant is emotionally, psychologically, socially and academically ready to benefit from the educational programs and structures of the College.

 - Enrolment is always dependent upon places being available.